Azure/Enterprise-Scale-for-AVS/AVS-Landing-Zone/GreenField/Terraform/readme.md

 ## Terraform Module Structure

 The AVS Terraform modules are all written as individual modules each having a specific function.
-This is to improve readability and ease of customisation if required.
+This is to improve readability and ease of customization if required.
 Variables have been created in all modules for consistency, all changes to defaults are to be changed from the terraform.tfvars file.
 The structure is as follows:

 | Module Name         | Description                                                  |
 | ------------------- | ------------------------------------------------------------ |